applied-science/rdata/README.md

 (-> mers :mers_korea_2015 :linelist :place_infect meta)
 ;;=> {:class ["factor"], :levels ["Middle East" "Outside Middle East"]}

-;; Ah, it's a two value factor (not that R values start from 1, so one ;; must decrement the factor's index to look it up in the vector held in ;; the meta.
+;; Ah, it's a two value factor (note that R values start from 1, so one ;; must decrement the factor's index to look it up in the vector held in ;; the meta.
 ```